FGM vs MGM

-This page is not intended to deny or minimise in any way the shocking pain and harm of FGM.
+This page is not intended to deny or minimise in any way the shocking pain and harm of FGC.

-Many people emphatically deny any similarity between Female Genital Mutilation (FGM) and Male Genital Mutilation (MGM, circumcision).
+Many people emphatically deny any similarity between Female Genital Cutting (FGC) and Male Genital Cutting (or Mutilation) (MGC, circumcision).
 Here is a comparison:

 Cutting?YESYES